DevOps-With-Brian/inworldai-discord-bot/docs/index.rst

 ===========================================
 This documentation goes over how to use the inworld-discord repository/code to setup your own Inworld AI character in your Discord server.

+You can join my `Discord Server <https://discord.gg/BVGUgZQNZJ>`_ and talk to Grizelda in the last-drop channel as well if you would like to see a version of this.

 ..
 Hidden TOCs